cellannotation/CAS-LinkML/schema/scratch/README.md

 Generate a LinkML version of the [Cell Annotation Schema](https://github.com/cellannotation/cell-annotation-schema) that can be used to:

+(a) enhance validation with dynamic enumns (e.g. for CL) and internal reference checks (e.g. for CL).
+  - longer term aim - build a better infrastructure for Link-ML dynamic enums using UberGraph (complete graph of OBO ontologies) & OBASK autosuggest endpoints.

-(a) enhance validation with dynamic enumns (e.g. for CL) and internal reference checks (e.g. for ) (b) generate OWL/RDF from data to drive knowldge graphs (the RDF is also potentially useful in [cas-Tools](https://github.com/cellannotation/cas-tools) - e.g. for calculating cell_id closure.)
+(b) generate OWL/RDF from data to drive knowldge graphs (the RDF is also potentially useful in [cas-Tools](https://github.com/cellannotation/cas-tools) - e.g. for calculating cell_id closure.)

 (c) generate python data classes for use in [cas-Tools](https://github.com/cellannotation/cas-tools)

 Current approach is to incrementally build and test desired functionaly with a scratch version of the schema.
 Once major issues are solved we can move to a more complete representation and start using generators for doc, JSON-schema, python Dataclasses etc.
-At this point we should also automate tests against CAS compliant
+At this point we should also automate tests against CAS compliant.

-Because the need for an OWL/RDF representation is most critical for BICAN, initial work is concentrating on modelling the BICAN extended version of cas ([snapshot release](https://github.com/cellannotation/cell-annotation-schema))/
+Because the need for an OWL/RDF representation is most critical for BICAN, initial work is concentrating on modelling the BICAN extended version of cas ([snapshot release](https://github.com/cellannotation/cell-annotation-schema/releases/tag/untagged-1fcd76c4bd60071caa66)).

+Longer term vision - can we use

+## RDF schema sketch (based on prior work in pandasaurus_cxg, VFB, BDSO/PCL)

+- Annotation objects are instances of 'cluster' (PCL:0010001)  # could be improved.
+- Clusters that form a simple nested hierarchy are related by subcluster_of ([RO:0015003](https://www.ebi.ac.uk/ols4/ontologies/ro/properties/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FRO_0015003))
+- Clusters are typed with a Cell Type term using an existential resriction on `composed primarily of` ([RO:0002473](https://www.ebi.ac.uk/ols4/ontologies/ro/properties/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FRO_0002473))
+- cell_label --> rdfs:label
+proposal: annotation.cell_fullname --> skos:preflabel?

+TBD: cluster --> labelset - should this use internal CAS IRIs?

 ## Files